yufeideng/FinalAssign/README.md

 merge test data and train data.

 # Step 2:
-select out mean and standard deviation measure, make a subject from the merged data from Step 1.4, write the first tidy dataset
+select out mean and standard deviation measure;

 # Step 3:
 Create the average of selected measures across the group of each subject and each activity